Asjidkazmi2004/Educational-Phishing-Project/README.md

 - **Instructions**: Provide easy-to-follow instructions for running the project.
 - **Educational Focus**: Emphasize that the project is for educational purposes to promote cybersecurity awareness.

-Feel free to modify any part of the README to better fit your project!